Platinum: Standard

 From 1889 to 1960, the meter was defined as the length of a platinum-iridium (90:10) alloy bar, known as the international prototype meter.
 The previous bar was made of platinum in 1799.
 Until May 2019, the kilogram was defined as the mass of the international prototype of the kilogram, a cylinder of the same platinum-iridium alloy made in 1879.

-The Standard Platinum Resistance Thermometer (SPRT) is one of the four types of thermometers used to define the International Temperature Scale of 1990 (ITS-90), the international calibration standard for temperature measurements.
-The resistance wire in the thermometer is made of pure platinum (NIST manufactured the wires from platinum bar stock with a chemical purity of 99.999% by weight).
-In addition to laboratory uses, Platinum Resistance Thermometry (PRT) also has many industrial applications, industrial standards include ASTM E1137 and IEC 60751.
+The standard platinum resistance thermometer (SPRT) is one of the four types of thermometers used to define the International Temperature Scale of 1990 (ITS-90), the international calibration standard for temperature measurements.
+The resistance wire in the thermometer is made of pure platinum (NIST manufactured the wires from platinum bar stock with a chemical purity of 99.999 % by weight).
+In addition to laboratory uses, platinum resistance thermometry (PRT) also has many industrial applications, industrial standards include ASTM E1137 and IEC 60751.

 The standard hydrogen electrode also uses a platinized platinum electrode due to its corrosion resistance, and other attributes.

 As an investment

 Platinum is a precious metal commodity; its bullion has the ISO currency code of XPT.
 Coins, bars, and ingots are traded or collected.
 Platinum finds use in jewelry, commonly sold as .999 or .9995 fine.
 It is used for this purpose for its prestige and inherent bullion value.

 In watchmaking, Rolex, Vacheron Constantin, Patek Philippe, Breitling, and other master watchmakers use platinum in select watches.
-Watchmakers appreciate the unique properties of platinum, as it is more durable than gold, but similar to gold as it does not tarnish.
+Watchmakers appreciate the unique properties of platinum, as it is more durable than gold, but similarly does not tarnish.

 During periods of sustained economic stability and growth, the price of platinum can exceed that of the price of gold.
 As an investment, platinum is similar to gold in being a relatively low risk investment, or "safe-haven", in times of economic crisis.
 When the price of gold has exceeded that of platinum, many buyers in major markets, including the famous Dubai "gold souk" have turned to buying platinum instead for investment and for jewelry.

 In the 18th century King Louis XV of France said of platinum that it is "the only metal fit for a king", owing to platinum's scarcity, traits, and intrinsic value.

 As of 2024, the American multinational warehouse club chain, Costco, sells platinum bars on its website.